ansible/ansible/docs/docsite/rst/windows_setup.rst

     # version can be 3.0, 4.0 or 5.1
     &$file -version 5.1 -username $username -password $password -Verbose

-Once complete, the following commands should be run to remove the auto logon and set the execution policy from powershell:
+Once completed, the following commands should be run to remove the auto logon and set the execution policy back to the default of ``Restricted`` from
+PowerShell:

 .. code-block:: powershell